Tutorial: Geopointe Routing

-A route share adds a route to another user's list while the original creator keeps editing rights.
+Sharing a route with another user will add it to their Routes tab while the original creator keeps editing rights.

 If the person you intend to share with doesn't show up in the list, it means they have not accessed Geopointe yet.
 Once they access Geopointe, they will appear in the list.

 Routes can be exported from Geopointe in a few ways.

 To see a PDF of your route (including a map, stop list, and turn by turn directions), click the Printer icon.

 To see use the route stops as a spreadsheet list, click the CSV Doc icon.

 To see the route in Google Maps, click the Google Maps icon.
 These are all found in the upper right corner of an open route.